 If your pet is registered on a database, the search engine function will be able to tell you.
 Once you know where your pet is registered – you can contast them directly and update your details.

 Central Animal Records has a very helpful FAQ page which gives you all the information you need about microchip registrations to include:

 - Breeder Litter Microchipping and lots more

 Check Your Pet’s Microchip Records Today

 Add this important task to your planner this week.
-If your pet is Not Microchipped – make an appointment to have this done.
+If your pet is Not Microchipped – make an appointment to your pet microchipped as soon as possible.

 If your pet is Microchipped – check your pet’s registration details and update if needed.

 Watch the video below to see how to create your account on Central Animal Records 👇

 🐶🐱July 2020 Update

 From July 2020 you need a source number in order to microchip your pet in Victoria (Australia)